mumoshu/node-detacher/README.md

 `node-detacher` avoids "short" downtime after the EC2 instance is terminated and before load balancers finally stops sending traffic.

 Note that the length of downtime can theoretically depend on the cloud provier, as cloud providers like AWS are usually eventual consistent.

+For 2, `node-detacher` helps saving important logs and metrics that are emitted immediately before termination.

+Generally speaking, a log collector and a a metrics collector like `fluentd` and `datadog-agent` should not depend on a sidecar proxy like `istio-proxy` and `linkerd-proxy`, and stopped after all the other pods in the node got terminated.

+If the system deleted `fluentd` before any other pod for example, `fluentd` is obviously unable to collect and flush logs emitted by those pods.

+If the system deleted `datadog-agent` before any other pods, it's obviously unable to collect and send metrics from those pods to Datadog.

+`node-detacher` allows you to delete all the pods, includign application pods, sidecar proxies, log, and metric collector pods in the descending order of "deletion priority", which solves the issue.

 ## Use-cases